 - Having completed four years of one language in high school (student must have completed the fourth full year, for example, Spanish IV, and received credit for these courses);

-- Having completed one of the departmental options listed below (12-14 hours minimum in the same language area or fewer by advanced placement)
+- Having completed one of the program options listed below (12-14 hours minimum in the same language area or fewer by advanced placement)

 Note: Foreign language courses numbered 2010, 2020, 2120 apply to Group II, not Group V.